gbragafibra/whatislife/lit.md

 - Froese, T. (2010).
 Life after Ashby: ultrastability and the autopoietic foundations of biological autonomy.
 Cybernetics & Human Knowing, 17(4), 7-49.

+- Pattee, H. H., Rączaszek-Leonardi, J., & Pattee, H. H. (2012).
+Evolving self-reference: matter, symbols, and semantic closure.
+Laws, Language and Life: Howard Pattee’s classic papers on the physics of symbols with contemporary commentary, 211-226.

+- Rosen, R. (1993).
+Bionics revisited.
+In The machine as metaphor and tool (pp. 87-100).
+Berlin, Heidelberg: Springer Berlin Heidelberg.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.